MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-on-a-single-computer.md

 ### To install Orchestrator on a single computer

-1. To start the Orechestrator Setup Wizard on the server where you want to install Orechestator, double\-click **SetupOrchestrator.exe**.
+1. To start the Orchestrator Setup Wizard on the server where you want to install Orchestrator, double\-click **SetupOrchestrator.exe**.

     > [!IMPORTANT]
     > Before you begin setup, close any open programs and ensure that there are no pending restarts on the computer.
 For example, if you have installed a server role by using Orchestator or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.